yuan-xy/libra-client/README.md

 from libra import Client

 client1 = Client("testnet")  # Default client connecting to the official testnet
-client2 = LibraClient('localhost:8000')  # Client connecting to a local node
+client2 = Client.new('localhost', 8000)  # Client connecting to a local node
 ```

 ### Get Account Data of an Address